Five ways to win a California admin per se hearing following a DUI arrest are to demonstrate that:

 - in some cases, install an ignition interlock device in your car.

 DMV hearings, including DMV hearings for California DUIs, are much more relaxed than court trials.

 One clear example lies in the fact that a DMV hearing officer--who often has no formal legal training--presides over the DUI hearing case instead of a judge.

 Another is that the “burden of proof”--that is, the amount of evidence that is required to prove guilt--is more easily satisfied in a DMV DUI hearing than in a criminal proceeding.

 A third Is that the DMV DUI hearing takes place in an office--and sometimes even over the phone--instead of in a courtroom.

 You have the right to be represented at your DUI DMV hearing by an attorney at your own expense.
 This means that, unlike in a California criminal court proceeding, the DMV will not appoint an attorney for you in the event you are unable to afford your own.

 At the DMV DUI hearing, you are entitled to

 - review and challenge evidence (such as the police report),

-- subpoena and present witnesses (including the arresting officer),
+- subpoena and present witnesses (including the arresting law enforcement officer),

 - cross-examine witnesses, and

 - testify on your own behalf.

 In order to schedule your DMV DUI hearing, you must contact your local DMV driver safety branch office, which is where your hearing will be held.
 These offices are different from the “traditional” DMV field offices where you go to obtain a license or register your vehicle.

 Remember you must contact the office to schedule your DUI DMV hearing within 10 calendar days of your arrest.
 Your failure to do so forfeits your right to this hearing.

 If you hire a private DUI defense attorney to represent you in your court case, he / she will likely request and schedule your DMV DUI hearing for you, provided that you retain his / her services within that 10-day timeframe.
 He or she may also appear on your behalf, in which case you do not need to attend if you are not going to testify.